 China’s-emissions-keep-on-rising

-Increased energy demand came from the steel and iron industries, which have produced record output in recent months. /Kevin Frayer /Unearthed
+Increased energy demand in China comes from the steel and iron industries, which have produced record output in recent months.
+(Kevin Frayer /Unearthed)

 China’s carbon emissions have risen this year by an amount that experts say is “globally significant”.